Selling my startup on Acquire.com: Key things to know before

 In September 2022, I sold Teamscope to StudyPages.
-This was the first time I sold a business, and I did it via MicroAcquire, a game-changing platform for startup founders looking for an acquisition.
-In this post, I shared what I learned along the way.
+This was the first time I sold a business, and I did it via Acquire.com, a platform that connects founders looking to sell with potential buyers.
+In this post, I shared what I learned along the way and what I wish I knew before.

 By